devsecops-workshop/workshop-guide/content/5-gitops/_index.md

   - Click **Create**
   - Click on **Sync** and then **Synchronize** to manually trigger the first sync

-Watch the resources (`Deployment`, `Service`, `Route`) get rolled out to the namespace `workshop-prod`.
+Watch the resources (`Deployment`, `Service`, `Route`) get rolled out to the project `workshop-prod`.
 Notice, we also scaling our app to 2 pods in the production stage as we want some high availability.
 But the actual deployment will not succeed as shown by the 'broken heart' icons!

 {{% notice info %}}
 Since we have not published our image to the Quay `workshop-prod` repository the initial Deployment will try to roll out non existant image from Quay.
 Once the first pipeline run is complete, our newly built image will be replaced in the Deployment and rolled out.